 The Network Service Orchestrator (NSO) is one of the components of the NFVO with the responsibility to manage the NS lifecycle management procedures (e.g. onboarding, instantiation, supervision, assurance, scaling and usage accounting).
-Towards this objective, it interacts with the T-NOVA Marketplace (northbound interface) external entity and uses and with the following T-NOVA Orchestrator internal components:
+Towards this objective, it interacts with the T-NOVA Marketplace (northbound interface) external entity as well as with the following T-NOVA Orchestrator internal components: